 Where BITC is responsible, specialist contractor(s) are appointed for the maintenance of fire detection equipment and fire extinguishers.
 Where we are in occupation of a building where the landlord owns that responsibility, the Facilities team will ensure this is conducted.
-Fire training will be included in health and safety induction programmes for all new starters.
-Fire action notices will be posted on all meeting rooms and in lobbies and adjacent to fire exits.
+Fire training will be included in health and safety induction programmes for all new starters who are contracted to work from an office.
+Fire action notices will be posted in appropriate areas of an office and adjacent to fire exits.
 The health and safety officer will produce fire procedures for all regional offices.
 These must be renewed annually at a local level.